 As a Cabriolet owner, I am completely familiar with open-top 911s, but driving the Speedster is much more civilised than I expect, maybe because of the lowered seats and sleeker ‘screen.
 Whatever the reason, this may be my favourite application of the 3.2 engine yet.
 This almost-new car piques my curiosity more than any other, bar perhaps the Turbo SE, and I resolve to come back and learn more.

 Everyone has their own idea of the ultimate 911, and for some it is our final car: Darren Edmond’s 1989 911 Turbo LE.
 This immaculate Slate Grey example has covered only 14k miles from new, and is breathtakingly original in every respect.
 As the swansong for a design icon, the Turbo LEs were privy to the full contents of the Porsche parts bin, from the 330bhp engine and G50 gearbox, to heated leather sports seats with gold-plated badges.
 They were stupendously expensive back in the day, and they are still not cheap.
 As a long-time 930 fan, Darren had to have his ultimate IB, and that passion is what these cars are all about.

 Whether your ultimate IB is the simple 911S which got the ball rolling, or the superb Speedster which was one of the last examples delivered, the cars are surrounded with enthusiasts like all those present, who love them for what they are: simple, honest and fun.

-When each of drivers is forced to pick a favourite, there is no clear winner, and for me, that is the real beauty of these cars.
+When each of our drivers is pushed to pick a favourite, there is no clear winner.
+For me, that is the real beauty of these cars.
 Whatever IB you choose to enjoy, it’s a piece of Porsche heritage that helped to keep the 911 alive.
 That’s reason enough for anyone to want one.

-Guy Wood and Chris Davenport from the PCGB
+- Guy Wood and Chris Davenport at PCGB